 This card features 1% cash back on all purchases, plus a 25% bonus on the cash back each month when cardholders pay their balances on time.
 Further, cardholders receive a higher line of credit after they make their first five monthly payments on time, as part of Capital One’s Credit Step program.
 There is no a foreign transaction fee on this or any other Capital One credit card.

 New cardholders earn 2,500 bonus ThankYou points after making $500 in purchases within three months of account opening.
 Cardholders also receive double points for dining and restaurant purchases, plus one point per dollar spent elsewhere.
 Points are worth about one cent each toward a variety of merchandise, gift card, and travel options.
-New cardholders also receive seven months of 0% APR promotional financing on new purchases, and a standard rate of 13.99% to 23.99% after that.
+New cardholders also receive an APR of 0%* for 7 months on purchases* promotional financing on new purchases, and a standard rate of 15.99% - 25.99%* (Variable) after that.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.